A Stock-Flow Framework for Editorial Board Dynamics: The Case of Economics Journals, 1866-2019: Data

 \section{Data}

 The stock-flow framework developed in the previous section is applied to data from economics journals.
-The journals considered are those covered by the “Gatekeepers of Economics Longitudinal Database” (GOELD), which contains their editorial boards as described in detail by \citet{baccini_re}.
+The journals considered are those covered by the ``Gatekeepers of Economics Longitudinal Database'' (GOELD).
 As anticipated, the data were collected for one year per decade from 1866 to 2006, plus the years 2012 and 2019.
 This irregular periodization results from the project's extended timeline (2006–2025), due to the vagaries of funding availability for supporting the manual harvesting of data.

+GOELD incorporates data from journals indexed in EconLit, based on a list compiled from the American Economic Association's website in April 2019. \footnote{\url{https://web.archive.org/web/20190716024210/https://www.aeaweb.org/econlit/journal_list.php}} According to \citet{Gusenbauer}, \textit{EconLit} provides the best bibliographic coverage of the economics literature and a limited coverage of the business literature.
+The choice of this list of journals aims to capture the boundaries of the field as self-defined by the primary scholarly society in economics.
+The result is a corpus that is more inclusive than those provided by major bibliographic databases such as Web of Science or Scopus.
+It includes publications from intersecting domains that the economic community actively engages with, but is primarily based on English-language sources, potentially underrepresenting journals from the Global South and critical interdisciplinary fields.
+This focus provides a coherent analytical framework centered on the community's own conception of its publishing domain.

+In terms of size, GOELD comprises 1,724 journals, featuring 2,202 name variants resulting from title changes over time.
+The dataset includes 71,173 observed editorial boards, amounting to 206,217 seats occupied by 100,998 unique members.
+Most members are assigned a gender, and, where available, their affiliations are geotagged, as described in more detail by \citet{baccini_re}.
+Data were harvested manually from journal websites for the most recent observed year, and from electronic or hard-copy versions of journals for all preceding years.
+The disambiguation of editorial board member names was carried out in three phases.
+Due to the delayed availability of data for different years, each year was disambiguated manually as the data became available.
+Upon completion of the data collection, a longitudinal disambiguation was conducted in two phases: a search for string similarity, followed by manual disambiguation.

 The complete GOELD database will be released when the overarching research project—of which this article is a part—is completed.
 However, the anonimized data necessary to reproduce the results presented here are available from \url{https://10.5281/zenodo.18186430}.